Charter school

 In 2003, Granada Hills Charter High School in Los Angeles became the largest charter school in the United States.

-A charter school is a school that receives government funding but operates independently of the established state school system in which it is located.
+A charter school is a type of publicly-funded school that receives government funding but operates independently of the established state school system in which it is located.
 It is independent in the sense that it operates according to the basic principle of autonomy for accountability, that it is freed from the rules but accountable for results.

-Public vs. private school
+Nature

-Charter schools are publicly funded schools that operate independently from their local district.
+Charter schools are publicly-funded schools that operate independently from their local district.
 Charter schools are often operated and maintained by a charter management organization (CMO).
 CMOs are typically non-profit organizations and provide centralized services for a group of charter schools.
 There are some for-profit education management organizations.
 Charter schools are held accountable by their authorizer.
 There is debate on whether charter schools should be described as private schools or state schools.
-Advocates of the charter model state that they are public schools because they are open to all students and do not charge for tuition.
+Advocates of the charter model argue that they are public schools because they do not charge for tuition.
 Critics of charter schools assert that charter schools' private operation with a lack of public accountability makes them more like private institutions subsidized by the public.